Certain Matters Involving Practical Examiners

-(1) NCCCO conducts audits of practical test sites and practical examiners on the basis of a variety of criteria, including without limitation, random selection, issues reported by third parties, unusually high or low pass rates, new test sites, and probationary examiners.
+(1) NCCCO conducts audits of practical test sites and practical examiners on the basis of a variety of criteria, including without limitation:

-(2) If a Practical Examiner’s total audit score is greater than thirty (30) on the Audit Discrepancy Matrix, the Practical Examiner shall be immediately suspended temporarily and an investigation shall be opened into the matter.
-As a general rule, any sanctions imposed on a Practical Examiner as a consequence of an audit shall be reviewed and approved by the PIT.
+(2) If a Practical Examiner’s total audit score is greater than the threshold for suspension on the current Audit Discrepancy Matrix, the Practical Examiner is immediately placed under temporary suspension and an investigation is opened.
+As a general rule, any actual sanctions imposed on a Practical Examiner due to their audit are reviewed and approved by the PIT.

 (B) Violations of the “Three Strikes” Policy

 (2) Any sanctions imposed on a Practical Examiner as a consequence of the “Three Strikes” policy shall be reviewed and approved by the PIT.
-Findings of infractions and warnings involving the foregoing policy are not reviewed by the PIT unless and until any sanction is to be imposed under the rule.
+Findings of infractions and warnings involving the foregoing policy are not reviewed by the PIT unless and until any sanction is to be imposed.